 Disinvestment and poor market conditions of the past have given way to gentrification and reinvestment activity in the present.
 Even as the Uptown Community enjoys improved services and amenities, the viability of affordable housing is threatened by higher costs.
 Sustaining economic, racial and cultural diversity within Uptown is now more important than ever.

 As of 2022, Voice of the People, with its partners and affiliates, own affordable housing and enable resident services at 14 properties with 214 leased apartments.
 Five of these buildings, with 22 units, are owned and managed by Voice of the People in Uptown as a not-for-profit 501c3 corporation.

-Check out our videos about the diversity in Uptown, “How We Got Here”; see the Voice “Roots” video with alumni staff, leaders past and present; and, learn home the organization wants to “Make History” in our collective future.
+Check out our videos about the diversity in Uptown, “How We Got Here”; see the Voice “Roots” video with alumni staff, leaders past and present; and, learn how the organization wants to “Make History” in our future.

 A video of an award winning development follows below: